lheimbs/probemon/README.md

   - Manual: Set the used channel manually to a channel of your choice.
   - Auto: Iterate through available channels and automatically select the channel the most APs are using.
   - Hop: Randomly or sequentially hop all available channel with a supplied hop time while collecting probes.
-    WARNING: Currently this option can only be set through cli options.
   - SSID: Scan all channels for the supplied ssid of a wifi network and set the channel accordingly.
-    If the ssid isn't found in 30 seconds, default to most used channel (see Auto).
+    If the ssid isn't found, default to most used channel (see Auto).

 ### Raw probe request saving
 If additional processing of the probes in the future is required, it is possible to save a hexdump of the probe request.